MaxChangInnodisk/itao/README.md

 4. base on virtualenv and virtualenvwrapper

 ## Build
-auto install virtualenv and create a new virtual environment (tao-test).
+auto build the docker image
 ```bash
 ./itao.sh build
 ```

 ## Run
-activate "tao-test" and startup iTAO demo.
+activate the container with iTAO.
 ```bash
 ./itao.sh run
 ```